-The new Suunto 9 watch comes with an innovative feature called FusedTrack which according to Suunto improves GPS tracking accuracy while the watch is set to a battery saving mode.
+The new Suunto 9 watch comes with an innovative feature called FusedTrack which according to Suunto improves GPS tracking accuracy while the watch is in battery saving mode.
 The watch has two battery saving modes; Endurance and Ultra.
 In the Endurance mode the watch retrieves GPS position every 60 seconds and in the Ultra mode every 120 seconds.
 If the watch is not in a battery saving mode, it retrieves GPS position much more frequently, every second to be precise.

 So, if you enable the Ultra or Endurance mode, the watch will use the FusedTrack feature to improve GPS tracking accuracy.
 This in simple terms means that it will utilize motion sensors (accelerator, gyroscope etc.) to track your movement between the 60 or 120 seconds while it’s not connected to the GPS.
 However, note that the FusedTrack feature works only in running and trail running sport mode – which is kind of a bummer for us hikers.
 We could really use this feature on multi-day trips where recharging the watch is often impossible.
 Nevertheless, ever since I bought the Suunto 9 watch I’ve been wondering how reliable the FusedTrack feature is and therefore I decided to conduct a simple experiment.

 I found a very twisted running track and GPS tracked my runs on this track with the Suunto 9 watch set to Ultra, Endurance and normal mode respectively.
 For better comparison and reliability, I also tracked my runs on this track with my old Suunto Ambit 2 watch.
 Below you will find my results.
 However, for better comprehension I’ll first explain the basics about GPS tracking and how I conducted this experiment.

 Table of Contents: